 A counsellor who has met the standard for registration and demonstrated substantial post-training professional development.

-A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained an advanced qualification and further professional development.
+A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained significant further professional development.

 Full details of membership criteria.

-If you are looking for a counsellor to fulfil an employment opportunity, please contact a member of staff on 01903 213262 to discuss free advertisement to our members.
+If you are looking for a counsellor to fulfil an employment opportunity, please contact us by emailing email@example.com to discuss advertisements to our members.

 How to choose?